CORS Filter

 Installation

-The CORS Filter can run in any Java Servlet 2.5+ compatible web container, such as the popular open source Apache Tomcat server.
+The CORS Filter can run in any Java Servlet 3.0+ compatible web container, such as the popular open source Apache Tomcat server.
 Installation is a straightforward 3-step process.

-and put it into the CLASSPATH
+and put them into the CLASSPATH

 of your web server.